Evan Prodromou

 Evan S. Prodromou (born 14 October 1968) is a software developer and open source advocate.
-His major contributions have been Wikitravel (with Michele Ann Jenkins), Identi.ca, and StatusNet.
+He is a co-editor of ActivityPub, the W3C standard for decentralized social networking used by platforms such as Mastodon.

-In 2015, he launched Fuzzy.ai, an artificial intelligence service for developers.
+His other major contributions have been Wikitravel (with Michele Ann Jenkins), Identi.ca, and StatusNet, and Fuzzy.ai, an artificial intelligence service for developers.

 Biography

 Prodromou was born in Cincinnati, Ohio, United States, and grew up in Texas and California.
 He has lived in Amsterdam, San Francisco, and Lisbon, and currently lives in Montreal.

 Prodromou graduated from University of California, Berkeley in 1990 (Physics, English), and worked for Microsoft and various Web development companies in the late 1990s.
 In 2003 he started Wikitravel, and in 2007 founded Control Yourself, which developed the software for Identi.ca, a microblogging service.
 Control Yourself was renamed to Laconica, StatusNet in 2010, and finally to GNU social in 2012.
-In December 2012 Prodromou started a new company, E14N.com, to develop a new social media platform, Pump.io.
+In December 2012 Prodromou started a new company, E14N.com, to develop a new social media platform, Pump.io, a follow-up to StatusNet.